STOmics/Stereopy/docs/source/General/Installation.rst

 Popular bugs
 ------------------------------------

-Installation failed due to many factors:
+Installation failed due to some factors:

 **Version of Python**